 When it comes to celebrating holidays, sure — we understand there are some sexier topics out there.
 Finance is so important to everything in our lives though.
 Quite frankly, we couldn’t celebrate other holidays without it!
 From buying a house to investing in stock, finance rules everything around us.
 It’s important to create holidays that garner awareness and help people better understand their personal and societal financial situations.

 Where did financial holidays come from?

-But maybe financial holidays are important precisely because of their not-so-sexy subjects.
-Activities like shopping for insurance or creating a sensible 5-year financial strategy need regular triggers far more than drinking booze or eating cookies.
-So while our 3 financial holidays may not be cause for celebration, they are opportunities to consider your relationship to the substance that keeps the world turning.
+Maybe financial holidays are important precisely for that reason — activities like shopping for insurance or creating a sensible 5-year financial strategy need regular triggers far more than drinking booze or eating cookies.
+So while our few financial holidays may not be cause for celebration, they are opportunities to consider your relationship to the substance that keeps the world turning.

 Submit your favorite financial holidays

 We always love to celebrate more holidays here at National Today.
 If we're missing your favorite financial holiday — if favorite is the right word — let us know at our holiday submission page!
 Before you submit the holiday, please compile a bit of information that tells us more about the day.
 Has it been spread on social media?
 How many people celebrate it every year?
 We look forward to hearing from you!